MarkWithall/cif-vim-syntax/README.md

 CIF Syntax File For gVim
 ==============

-A gvim syntax highlighting for CIF timetable files.
+A gVim syntax highlighting for CIF timetable files.

 ![](CIFVimSyntax.png)